-Indicat ors: ,

-- ☐ Yes slation provide for the possibility to reduce material reception conditions? ⊠ No slation provide for the possibility to withdraw material reception conditions? □ No
+Indicators: Does the legislation provide for the possibility to reduce material reception conditions? □ Yes ⊠ No Does the legislation provide for the possibility to withdraw material reception conditions? ☑ Yes □ No

-'~ /

-By law, the Prefect of the Province, where the accommodation centre is placed, can decide with a motivated decision to revoke the material reception on the following grounds:
+By law, the Prefect of the Province, where the accommodation centre is placed, can decide with a motivated decision to revoke the material reception on the following grounds:148

-- a) the asylum seekers did not present themselves at the assigned centre or they left the centre without notifying the competent Prefecture; - b) the asylum seekers did not present themselves before the determining authorities for the personal interview even though they were notified thereof; - c) the asylum seeker has previously lodged an asylum application in Italy; - d) the authorities decide that the asylum seekers possess sufficient financial resources; - e) serious violation or continuous violation of the accommodation centre's internal rules or where the asylum seeker's conduct was considered seriously violent.
+- a) the asylum seekers did not present themselves at the assigned centre or they left the centre without notifying the competent Prefecture; - b) the asylum seekers did not present themselves before the determining authorities for the personal interview even though they were notified thereof; - c) the asylum seeker has previously lodged an asylum application in Italy; - d) the authorities decide that the asylum seekers possess sufficient financial resources; or - e) serious violation or continuous violation of the accommodation centre's internal rules or where the asylum seeker's conduct was considered seriously violent.

-According to Legislative Decree No. 140/2005, when the asylum seeker fails to present themselves to the assigned centre or leaves the centre without informing the authorities, the centre managers must immediately inform the competent Prefecture.
-In case the asylum seeker spontaneously present themselves before the police authorities or at the accommodation centre, the Prefect may decide to readmit the asylum seeker to the centre if the reasons provided are due to force majeure or unforeseen circumstances.
+According to Legislative Decree No. 140/2005, when asylum seekers fail to present themselves to the assigned centre or leaves the centre without informing the authorities, the centre managers must immediately inform the competent Prefecture.149 In case the asylum seeker spontaneously present